maniaplanet/documentation/modes/trackmania/chase.md

 ## Map validation

 Chase can be played on any type of map, but it's better to use maps with laps or really long maps.

+## Specificities

+### Competitive mode

+The competitive mode can be activated with the S_CompetitiveMode setting.
+It's turned off by default.
+In this mode only players that take a slot in a team during the warm up can play, the others will have to spec until they can get a free slot in a team.
+The match can be paused using a command.
+Players are then sent back into warm up and the match can restart only when both teams are ready.
+This mode also applies stricter rules than in normal mode.
+If a team has less players than the other team, it loses the round and the match is paused until both teams have enough players.
+The scores can be set using a command and a round can be stopped before the end the same way.